jimminycricket42/School-Notes/Life Sciences/The Human Body/The Circulatory System/The Structure of the Heart.md

 On the outside of the heart there is [[Cardiac Muscle]] tissue which can contract autonomously.
 This property is called *automatism*, and makes the heart a unique organ within our bodies.
 These [[Muscles]] are supplied with [[Blood]] by the *coronary blood vessels*, which drain directly into the right atrium.

 The heart is enclosed by a double-walled membrane named the *pericardium*.
-This membrane has a watery-fluid between its inner and outer layer that *prevents [[Electrostatics#Triboelectric charging through friction|friction]]* between the heart and the surrounding organs whenever the heart contracts.
+This membrane has a watery-fluid between its inner and outer layer that *prevents [[Methods of Gaining Charge|friction]]* between the heart and the surrounding organs whenever the heart contracts.

 ## Interior Structure of the Heart
 ![[Interior Structure of the heart.jpg]]